sendgrid/docs/content/docs/ui/ads/target-right-audience-for-your-ads-campaign.md

 ### Use Categories to define your audience

-You can use [SendGrid Categories]({{root_url}}/for-developers/sending-email/categories/) to define your audience in SendGrid Ads.
-This will help you combine your Email API list with SendGrid Ads so you can track and analyze statistics for your emails as well.
+You can use [Twilio SendGrid Categories]({{root_url}}/for-developers/sending-email/categories/) to define your audience in SendGrid Ads.
+This will help you combine your Email API list with Twilio SendGrid Ads so you can track and analyze statistics for your emails as well.

-For example, you might use SendGrid Categories to track and analyze your email for the following emails:
+For example, you might use Twilio SendGrid Categories to track and analyze your email for the following emails:
 * Welcome series
 * Product announcements
 * Sales or promotions